thachmai/dns-certbot/README.md

 ## Simpler usage with shell alias
-If you use the command often, a shell alias
+If you use the command often, a shell alias can simplify the command execution (to be placed in `~/.bashrc` for example) `alias dns-certbot='docker run -it --rm -v /etc/letsencrypt:/etc/letsencrypt thachmai/dns-certbot'`

-`alias dns-certbot='docker run -it --rm -v /etc/letsencrypt:/etc/letsencrypt thachmai/dns-certbot'`
+After that, requesting a certificate is simply `dns-certbot certonly -d '*.demo.tested.science'` Renew all certificates becomes `dns-certbot renew`